 Select, rotate and manipulate shapes in order to develop spatial reasoning skills Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can.
-To sort shapes into categories according to their properties, eg all 3 sided shapes, shapes with curved edges.
+To sort shapes

-the hour and draw the hands on a clock face to show these times know the number of minutes in an hour and the number of hours in a day.
+I tell and write the time to five minutes, including quarter past/to the hour and draw the hands on a clock face to show these times

+I know the number of minutes in an hour and the number of hours in a day.